Thunderspike/645_Assignment3_Frontend/README.md

 # Survey Frontend

-This repo consumes data form the middleware at this repo: https://github.com/Thunderspike/645_Assignment3_Middleware
+This repo consumes data from the middleware at this repo: https://github.com/Thunderspike/645_Assignment3_Middleware

 <br />